 The application process is competitive, with higher than the equivalent of a University of Melbourne 80% in a relevant degree expected.
-Information on undertaking a doctorate at KIT and eligibility information can be seen here, with information on the University of Melbourne entry requirements here.
+Information on the University of Melbourne entry requirements can be seen here, and Universität Hamburg requirements can be viewed here.

 The successful applicant will be enrolled in the Faculty of Science at the University of Melbourne.
 They will be part of the Australian-German Climate and Energy College, the University of Melbourne, and a member in the ‘School of Integrated Climate and Earth System Sciences (SICCS)’, the Center for Earth System Research and Sustainability (CEN), Universität Hamburg.
 SICSS is a graduate school originating from the Cluster of Excellence on Integrated Climate System Analysis and Prediction (CliSAP, 2007-2018).
 SICSS is now part of the newly installed Cluster of Excellence CLICCS (2019-2025).
 SICSS offers education, guidance and supervision from leading experts in integrated climate science.
 Universität Hamburg and its partners provide a wide-ranging research infrastructure in climate science and an international campus atmosphere with students and lecturers from all over the world.